-The Source of the Madness
+The Source of March Madness

 Today, after a court battle over the ownership of the term, March Madness is co-owned by the NCAA and IHSA through the March Madness Athletic Association.